-Students are expected to be in the classroom when the bell rings at the beginning of the class.
-Anytime a student enters a classroom after the bell rings without a written excuse from a teacher, principal or secretary, they are considered tardy.
-Tardies are a disruption to normal classroom procedures and activities and should be avoided whenever possible.
+Students are expected to be in the classroom when the bell rings at 8:00 a.m.
+Any students arriving at the classroom after the school bell rings at 8:00 a.m. is considered tardy.
+All tardy students must report to the office for an admit slip before attending class.
+Tardies are a disruption to normal classroom procedures and activities and every effort should be made to get students to school on time.